 Fulbright U.S. Student Programs offer one academic year of study, research, or teaching assistantship experience.
 Projects may include university course work, independent library or field research, or professional training in the arts.

-Please also contact Professor Greg Adams (firstname.lastname@example.org),the Bucknell University Campus Fulbright Advisor, for campus deadlines and more information about the application process.
+Please also contact Professor Greg Adams (firstname.lastname@example.org) the Bucknell University Campus Fulbright Adviser, for campus deadlines and more information about the application process.

 Study Scholarships are awarded to highly qualified graduating seniors and graduate students of all disciplines to provide the opportunity to study in Germany, or complete a postgraduate or Master’s degree course and obtain a degree from a German higher education institution.

 Application Deadline: November 15 for the following academic year

 Congress-Bundestag Youth Exchange for Young Professionals is a scholarship program with a strong focus on cultural exchange.
 It is designed to give participants understanding for everyday life, education, and professional training in Germany and the United States.
 In the US the program is funded by the Bureau of Educational and Cultural Affairs of the Department of State under the authority of the Fulbright-Hays Act of 1961.
 In Germany the program is funded through the Administration of the Bundestag.

 It is intended primarily for young adults in business, technical, vocational, and agricultural fields.
 75 Americans and 100 Germans participate in the program each year.
 For American participants, the 12-month program begins in late July, and consists of 2 months intensive German, 4 months classroom instruction at a German University of Applied Sciences, 5 months internship in career field.

 Application Deadline: December 1 for the following academic year.